General Attachment Applications

-You can download the form for an Unmetered Supply Agreement with SSE PD here.
+You can download the form for an Unmetered Supply Agreement with Enerveo PD here.

 Our Third Party Attachments team will evaluate the information you have sent us in stage one.
 We may then require that structural tests are carried out on the street lights in your application.
+Please Note, we do not permit any third party attachments on cast iron columns.
 If you are advised to arrange for structural tests please read the below information carefully as not all types of structural testing conform to our requirements.
 We will not be able to approve your application without the correct type of structural testing.

 What are suitable structural test results?